Influence of spin fluctuations near the Mott transition: a DMFT study: Methodology

-We now solve the still complicated quantum impurity problem (\ref{action}), by laying recourse to a method that captures all the crucial physical ingredients.
-A simple possibility is to enlarge the spin symmetry from SU(2) to SU($N$) in the large $N$ limit \cite{Auerbach94}, from which the good emergent variables in the magnetic sector are known \cite{Sachdev93,Parcollet99} to be spin-carrying zero-charge fermions (dubbed spinons) $f^{\dag}_{\sigma}$, with $\sigma=1\ldots N$.
+We now solve the still complicated quantum impurity problem (\ref{action}), by laying recourse to a method that captures all the crucial physical ingredients at play.
+A simple possibility is to enlarge the spin symmetry from SU(2) to SU($N$) in the large $N$ limit \cite{Auerbach94}, from which the good emergent variables in the magnetic sector are known \cite{Sachdev93,Parcollet99} to be spin-carrying zero-charge fermions (dubbed spinons) $f^{\dag}_{\sigma}$, with $\sigma=1\ldots N$ (we comment below on the validity of this approach for realistic fermion species with $N=2$).
 Charge is then naturally encoded through a second auxiliary field, the phase $\phi$ dual to the local charge, resulting in the so-called slave-rotor representation \cite{Florens02,Florens04} of the physical electron: $d^{\dag}_{\sigma} = f^{\dag}_{\sigma} e^{i \phi}\equiv f^{\dag}_{\sigma} X$.
 Following \cite{Florens02}, we have written the phase as a complex bosonic field $X$ constrained as $|X(\tau)|^2=1$ through a Lagrange multiplier $\Lambda(\tau)$, so that the action reads (particle-hole symmetry, i.e. $\mu=-U/2$, is assumed here):

 In the large $N$ limit of \cite{Florens02}, the Green's functions for the auxiliary particles are readily obtained from Dyson equation in Matsubara frequency:

 where the associated self-energies read in imaginary time: